sshyran/MarkLogic-NiFi/_pages/cookbooks/cookbook-recipes.md

 ## [Relational Database][relational-database]

-Pull data into MarkLogic from a relational database source as JSON documents.
+Pull data from a relational database source and write into MarkLogic as JSON documents.

 [Read More][relational-database]